Past MCTL Programs

 Teresa VanDenendSorge (Theatre and Dance): Building Humans and Dances: Exploring Cultural Relevancy as Teaching Artists

-Campus Visit by Dr. Christopher Long (Co-sponsored by the Faculty Center for Teaching, the Digital Learning Team, and the RJ Fellows Program).
+Campus Visit by Dr. Christopher Long (Co-sponsored by the Muhlenberg Center for Teaching and Learning, the Digital Learning Team, and the RJ Fellows Program).
 Dr. Long is the Dean of the College of Arts and Letters at Michigan State University and a scholar of Ancient Greek and Contemporary Continental Philosophy.
 He is also a leader in exploring and constructing new practices and platforms for digital pedagogy, digital scholarship, and writing in public.

 Lunchtime Discussion & Workshop: Constructing Academic Identities and Cultivating Communities of Learning with Digital Media